From our Rector

 Will I have the chance to revise my commitment?

-Yes, you have the option of revising your commitment at any time.
+Yes, you have the option of revising a commitment at any time.

 Will public requests for commitments exist?

-No, and we will not announce your individual commitment
+No, and we will not announce your individual commitment, but we are hoping for additional donations.

 How do we make our gifts toward the program?

-First of all, special offering envelopes are available.
+Because special offering envelopes are available, donations are very easy to provide.
 Probably, in the future, the church will consider the implementation of electronic/online giving software.

 Can I give toward my commitment once a year, every three months, or in some other manner?